-"Strolling around these two historic colonial towns with churches, squares and ancestral houses, you would travel back to Portuguese and Dutch periods or even British era.
+"Strolling around these two historic colonial towns with churches, squares, and ancestral houses, you would travel back to Portuguese and Dutch periods or even the British era.
 They are gorgeous, the real gems."

--By Wanda Tang, Assistant Sales Manager at Odyssey Tours
+-By Wanda Tang, Assistant Sales Manager at Odynovo (parent brand of Indochina Odyssey Tours

 Take a ride with Hello Kitty in Red Square (Dutch Square)of Melaka.